stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 - long method using local variables so that extract method is not possible => extract object for method where local variables become fields
 - first step of further refactorings within the new class

+## Chapter 7: Moving features between objects
+- "Where to put responsibilities?" important question

+### Move method
+- when classes are too big or to high coupling between classes
+- important: keep an eye to polymorphism

+### Move field
+- when fields are used more by other classes than the ones which they are defined in

+### Extract class
+- when class has too much tasks, move fields and methods to new class
+- often necessary after some time, when classes grew too big
+- goal: every class __one__ responsibility

+### Inline class
+- when a class is "too small", move its features to another class and delete it
+- Attention: In a world with Domain Driven Design, this refactoring should have good reasons.
+Often, many small objects that represent an entity are better than few objects that represent many "things".
+Also, having classes for "small things" increases refactorability because of type-safety.

+### Hide delegate
+- class _Client_ is calling class _Server_ and _Delegate_.
+Refactor so that _Client_ only calls _Server_ which then calls _Delegate_.
+That way, _Client_ doesn't need to know about _Delegate_.
+- important key to object orientation: encapsulation = classes need to know less of a system
+- in code:

+    manager = john.getDepartment().getManager();

+to

+    public Person getManager() {
+        return _department.getManager();
+    }

+    ...

+    john.getManager();

+### Remove middle man
+- when class with too much simple delegations, remove delegations and call directly

+### Introduce foreign method
+- when unmodifiable class needs additional method, create this method in a client class that can access the server class
+- code:

+    Date newStart = new Date (previousEnd.getYear(), previousEnd.getMonth(), previousEnd.getDate() + 1);

+to

+    Date newStart = nextDay(previousEnd);

+    private static Date nextDay(Date arg) {
+        return new Date (arg.getYear(),arg.getMonth(), arg.getDate() + 1);
+    }

+### Introduce local extension
+- when unmodifiable class needs several additional methods, add foreign methods to new class
+- = "foreign methods times x", but in a new class
+- either subclassing or wrapping unmodifiable class

 ## Sources
 - Refactoring - Improving the design of existing code.
 Martin Fowler, Kent Beck